 Goal: Increase the availability of retail services and amenities (and increase retail tax base) within the City of New Orleans, especially in areas that are currently underserved by retail, with existing and new medium- and large-scale commercial establishments and shopping centers.
+Agricultural, stormwater management, and supporting public recreational and community facilities are allowed.
+Transit and transportation facilities are allowed.

-Range of Uses: Larger commercial structures including shopping and entertainment centers typically anchored by large supermarkets, department stores or big-box style establishments with supportive chain retail and surface or structured parking.
+Range of Uses: Larger commercial structures including shopping and entertainment centers typically anchored by large supermarkets, department stores or big-box style establishments with supportive chain-retail, services, offices and surface or structured parking.

 Development Character: Structures oriented to the street where possible to encourage both pedestrian and automobile traffic.
 Sites are limited to accessible locations along major city roadways or highways with minimal negative impact on surrounding residential areas, often in proximity to transit.
-Incorporate risk reduction and adaptation strategies in the built environment.